hump-coder/mhi-rc-ex3-esp32/README.md

 [<img src="images/rc3-regulator-power.png" width=50%/>](image.png)

+## Building

+Open Build and Install using [PlatformIO](https://platformio.org).

-## Updating firmware
+## OTA Updating firmware

-After building, update using `esptool.py`:

-`python3 espota.py --ip=<ESP8266 IP Address> --host_ip=0.0.0.0 --port=8266 --host_port=8267 --file=./.pio/build/d1_mini/firmware.bin --debug --progres`
+From the project open a platformIO terminal and, update using (replacing the device name with how you've configured it in `config-private.h`):

+`pio run -t upload --upload-port mhi-ac-rc-ex3-1.local`

 ## Setup

-When uninitialised the device advertises a WiFi Manager AP.
-Use it to set your network credentials, MQTT topic and server details (`http://192.168.4.1`).
+Integrates into Home Assistant via MQTT discovery (set your MQTT user and pass in `config-private.h`)

 Fetch the unit state with the status command and set the state with a JSON payload: